simo101/Mendix-AWS-Rekognition/README.md

 ## AWS Build
 ### AWS S3 Dataset
+The image dataset used in the webinar is available here: [cars.zip](/rekognition-dataset/cars.zip)

 1. Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/.
 2. Choose Create bucket.
 The Create bucket wizard opens.